-The following table presents our selected consolidated financial data and other data as of and for the fiscal years ended December 28, 1996, December 27, 1997, December 26, 1998, December 25, 1999 and December 30, 2000.
-We derived the selected consolidated statement of operations data for the three fiscal years ended December 30, 2000 and the consolidated balance sheet data as of December 25, 1999 and December 30, 2000 from our audited consolidated financial statements and the notes to those statements contained elsewhere in this prospectus.
-We derived the selected consolidated financial data as of and for the fiscal year ended December 28, 1996, December 27, 1997 and December 26, 1998 from our audited consolidated financial statements and the notes to those statements, which are not contained in this prospectus.
+The following table presents our selected consolidated financial data and other data as of and for the fiscal years ended December 28, 1996, December 27, 1997, December 26, 1998, December 25, 1999 and December 30, 2000 and as of and for the three months ended March 25, 2000 and March 31, 2001.
+We derived the selected consolidated statement of operations and other data for the three fiscal years ended December 30, 2000 and the consolidated balance sheet data as of December 25, 1999 and December 30, 2000 from our audited consolidated financial statements and the notes thereto contained elsewhere in this prospectus.
+We derived the selected consolidated financial data as of and for the fiscal years ended December 28, 1996 and December 27, 1997 from our audited consolidated financial statements and the notes thereto, which are not contained in this prospectus.
+We derived the selected consolidated data as of and for the three months ended March 25, 2000 and March 31, 2001 from our unaudited condensed consolidated financial statements and the notes thereto which are contained elsewhere in this prospectus.
+In the opinion of management, our unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial condition and results of operations for these periods.
 You should read the information contained in this table in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes contained elsewhere in this prospectus.